Why and how to open a representative (liaison) office in China ?

-Since early 2000, other companies aimed to register their China office in order to have a base of dedicated employees capable of prospecting local customers for products or services sold by their overseas parent company.
+Since early 2000, other companies setup a China office so as to have a dedicated team of employees capable of prospecting local customers for products or services sold by the overseas parent company.
 From an operational point of view, the Representative Office is viewed as a commercial representation or remote sales office.
-In 2023, this legal form is still permitted and remains the lightest option of a legal corporate presence for a foreign company in China.
+In 2024, this legal form is still permitted.
+It remains the lightest option of a legal corporate presence for a foreign company in China.
+Still, based on every specific project, it is advised to do a comparison with other legal forms permitted.

 Key advantages (pros)